Asthma Treatment: Steroids and Other Anti-Inflammatory Drugs

 What Are the Side Effects of Inhaled Steroids?

 Inhaled steroids (asthma inhalers) are safe for adults and children.
 Side effects with these anti-inflammatory asthma inhalers are minimal.
-Your doctor will prescribe the lowest dose that effectively controls yours or your child's asthma.
+Your doctor will prescribe the lowest dose that effectively controls your child's or your asthma.

 On a side note, many parents are concerned about giving their children "steroids."
 The inhaled steroids are not the same as anabolic steroids that some athletes take to build muscle.
 These steroids are anti-inflammatory drugs, the cornerstone of asthma therapy.
 There are many benefits of using anti-inflammatory asthma inhalers to self-manage asthma.